|Rare Book & Manuscript Library|

 Selected content, such as publications, the IFP media library, and archived Internet sources, is publicly available and searchable online via dedicated website and integrated EAD finding aid.
 Unrestricted paper and electronic administrative files and correspondence are accessible via the RBML reading room.
 Paper and digital materials from the collection that contain personal and other sensitive informations are restricted until 2075.

 The following boxes are located off-site: Boxes 1-369.
-You will need to request this material at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 Terms Governing Use and Reproduction

 Paper records may not be photocopied.
 Permission to publish material from the collection must be requested from the Curator of Manuscripts, Rare Book and Manuscript Library (RBML).
 The RBML approves permission to publish that which it physically owns; the responsibility to secure copyright permission rests with the patron.

 Identification of specific item; Date (if known); Ford Foundation International Fellowships Program records; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.

 Columbia University Libraries, Rare Book and Manuscript Library

 2014-12-12 xml document instance created by Jane Gorjevsky

 2019-05-20 EAD was imported spring 2019 as part of the ArchivesSpace Phase II migration.

 History / Biographical Note